We went to Mangia Nashville for the first time in 2012 (a year after they opened).

 But we weren’t celebrating any birthdays when we went with a couple of friends of ours.
 It’s really about the food there, not the parties.

-Here’s why Mangia Nashville is Franklin’s best-kept secret and a place NOT to be missed!…
+See why Mangia Nashville is one of the best-kept secrets around here.
+It’s a place NOT to be missed!…

 During the day, the restaurant operates under the name Cool Cafe — a bright and cheery Meat & Three restaurant that gets great reviews.
 During the night, they cover the windows and dim the lights in order to transform the place into a full-blown classy Italian dinner affair with even greater reviews.
 The address: 1110 Hillsboro Road, Franklin TN 37064 …next to La Hacienda and Zaxby’s.

 We arrived 15 minutes early, and they clearly were not ready for us yet.
 They were still decorating the place and putting out the table settings.
 So don’t worry about rushing to get there early.
 They open the doors at your dinner time on the dot.

 Upon entering, the place looks tiny!
 But that’s actually part of the ambiance.

 There’s seating for up to 75 people at tables that have been arranged perfectly for parties of various sizes — from 4 to 40 (no joke).
 A party of 2 would likely be seated at a table with another couple.

 The whole idea is to let down your hair and have a fun night in the company of lots of fun people while enjoying some of the best Italian cuisine you’ve ever tasted.

 At $45 per person, it was definitely a rare night on the town for us!
 (NOTE: It’s now $50, but so worth it.)

 To die for!